 As a general rule, the federal Fair Labor Standards Act (FLSA) requires all for-profit employers to pay minimum wage and overtime compensation to their employees.
-Many employers get around these requirements by classifying some of their workforce as unpaid interns.
+Many employers get around these requirements by classifying some of their workforces as unpaid interns.
 Such individuals frequently work for no pay in exchange for college credit or other intangible benefits.

 Whether or not unpaid interns should be legally classified as “employees” entitled to a paycheck has been a subject of much legal debate in recent years.
 Last November, we discussed the views of the New York-based U.S. Second Circuit Court of Appeals on the subject.
 The Second Circuit said there were seven factors that judges should weigh in separating “interns” from “employees” covered by the FLSA.